istio/istio.io/content/blog/2018/egress-tcp/index.md

     +----------+--------+
     {{< /text >}}

-1. I set the ratings temporarily to 1 to provide a visual clue when our database is used by the Bookinfo _ratings_
+1. Set the ratings temporarily to 1 to provide a visual clue when our database is used by the Bookinfo _ratings_
 service:

     {{< text bash >}}